zsmn/CBR_Docker/README.md

 That done, you will now be able to run the binaries and run your software =)

 ### Running multiple binaries
 It is possible to run multiple binaries in a single terminal opened by the docker.
-To do this, use the following command:
+To do this, use the `&> /dev/null &` command after run your binary, as follows:

 ```bash
 scriptWD='pwd'    # WORK_DIR name